Analytic approximation of plurisubharmonic singularities: Relative types

-Conversely, (\ref{eq:inf}) means that $G_\psi$ is the best plurisubharmonic minorant of the function $\inf_j G_{\psi_j}$, where the weights $\psi_j$ represent the valuations $s_j{\cR}_j$ in the sense $\sigma(u,\psi_j)=s_j{\cal R}_j(u)$, see the proof of Proposition~\ref{cor:cont2}.
-All $\psi_j$ are tame (and thus asymptotically analytic), and since the best plurisubharmonic minorant of the minimum of finitely many tame weights is tame as well, this means that there exists a sequence of weights $\vph_j$ with analytic singularities such that the Green functions $G_{\vph_j}$ decrease to $G_\psi$.
+Conversely, (\ref{eq:inf}) means that $G_\psi$ is the best psh minorant of the function $\inf_j G_{\psi_j}$, where the weights $\psi_j$ are such that $\sigma(u,\psi_j)=s_j{\cal R}_j(u)$, see the proof of Proposition~\ref{cor:cont2}.
+All $\psi_j$ are, by \cite[Thm.
+2.13]{BFaJ}, tame (and thus asymptotically analytic, see Example~\ref{ex:tame}).
+Since the best psh minorant of the minimum of finitely many tame weights is tame as well, there exists a sequence of weights $\vph_j$ with analytic singularities whose Green functions $G_{\vph_j}$ decrease to $G_\psi$.
 Therefore, $\psi\in\UAW$. \end{proof}